 Dennis McGurk is an expert in military medical research and development with over 15 years performing research and leading research programs.
 He is dedicated to expanding RTI’s work with the U.S. Department of Defense (DoD).
 Dennis leads all DoD business development efforts for RTI’s Social, Statistical, and Environmental Sciences (SSES) division and works across all of RTI.
 With an academic background in research and health psychology, he focuses on managing medical research and development programs that serve the health and performance needs of the military population.
+He also serves as Acting Director for the North Carolina Center for Optimizing Military Performance (NC-COMP)—a consortium that RTI is a founding plankholder of.

 Dr. McGurk joined RTI in 2020 after retiring from the Army following a 25+ year career, predominantly as a Research Psychologist.
 Key roles while in the Army include being the Director of the Military Operational Medicine Research Program (MOMRP) for the U.S. Army Medical Research & Development Command (MRDC).
 In this role, Dennis led efforts to integrate all DoD wearable research as well as managing research programs in Environmental Health, Injury Prevention, Physiological Health and Psychological Health.